Pat Verbeek: Post-playing career

 After retirement, he became a part-time color analyst for television broadcasts of Red Wings' road games.
 Verbeek is the only player in NHL history to total over 500 career goals and 2500 career penalty minutes.
 He left his position as a broadcaster in September 2006, to become a scout for the Red Wings.
 Verbeek was later recruited by former teammate, Steve Yzerman, to work as assistant general manager for the Tampa Bay Lightning.
 Pat Verbeek worked alongside Yzerman for the Lightning for years, until the pair eventually returned to Detroit.
 On May 6, 2019, Verbeek was named an assistant general manager for the Detroit Red Wings.

 Verbeek was named general manager of the Anaheim Ducks on February 3, 2022.

 Personal

 Verbeek and his wife Dianne have five children.
-One son, Kyle, and four daughters: Stephanie, Kendall, Haley, & Georgeanne.
-The family resided in Birmingham, Michigan during his tenure with the Red Wings.
+One son, Kyle, and four daughters: Stephanie, Kendall, Haley and Georgeanne.
+The family resided in Birmingham, Michigan during his tenure with the Red Wings, before relocating to Newport Beach, California.
+Patrick Kane lived with Verbeek and his family in 2003, after relocating to Detroit, Michigan to play for the Honeybaked 16U AAA hockey club.
+Kane credited Verbeek as a mentor and even emulated his playing style.